5nz/RO-UPLOADER/README.md

    - Open a terminal in the extracted folder and run `pip install -r requirements.txt` to install the necessary dependencies.

 - 🗒️ **Launch RO-UPLOADER:**
-   - Run `python rouploader.py` to start the application.
+   - Run `python rouploader.py` in terminal to start the application, Or you can just double click `rouploader.py`.

 **Note:** You don't need to run `setup.bat` if you're using the `.exe` file.
 The `.exe` file is a self-contained package that includes all the necessary dependencies.
 If you're running from source, you'll need to install the dependencies manually using `pip`.